How Much Are Modular Home Prices?

 Prefabricated vs. Custom Modular Home

 A standard modular home is designed by the manufacturer and typically has few configuration options.
 Customizing a modular home will increase the total building cost.
-Homeowners can expect to pay between $80 and $160 per square foot or from $180,000 to $360,000 for a base model prefab home, while a custom modular home can run from $100 to $250 per square foot for a base model and between $130 to $310 per square foot including installation.
+Homeowners can expect to pay between $80 and $160 per square foot or from $180,000 to $360,000 for a base model prefab home, while a custom modular home can run from $100 to $250 per square foot for materials and between $130 to $310 per square foot including installation.
 Below are some average price ranges for common modular home sizes.

 1,000 square feet$130,000 to $310,000